fraunhoferfokus/openstack-formula/HOWTO.rst

         - restart salt-master

-    - salt-minion on the OpenStack-Nodes
+    - deploy salt-minion on the OpenStack-Nodes
         - set hostnames (compute-1.example.com,
           compute-2.example.com...)
         - install pkg *salt-minion*
-        - run *salt-key -L* to list minion-keys on your salt-master
+        - run *salt-key -L* to list minion-keys on your master
-        - run *salt-key -A* to accept minion-keys [1]_
+        - run *salt-key -A* to accept minion-keys on your master [1]_

 You may want to install more packages useful for debugging and fixing stuff (lsof, multitail, nmap, tmux, openssh-server)